 In 2019, volunteers and residents living near Shelly Creek planted ferns, trees and shrub seedlings along the banks of the creek in the area where the Cutthroat Trout reside.

-Read about more salmon habitat restoration projects in our Newsroom.
+Read about more salmon habitat restoration projects here.